Canada’s FIPA Program: Its Purpose, Objective and Content

 Each case is different, so it is it difficult to generalize, but resolving a matter through international arbitration is a long process and can take several years.

 Arbitral parties are responsible for the costs of the arbitral tribunal, payable in advance.
 Costs depend on the amount of time needed by the tribunal to hear and decide the case.
-In recent cases, the investor’s 50% share of tribunal costs has ranged between $500,000 and $1.5 million.
+In recent cases, the investor’s share of tribunal costs has ranged from several hundreds of thousands of dollars to over a million.
 In addition, the investor would be responsible for its own legal costs.
 A tribunal may award costs.
 For example, it may order the losing party to pay some or all of the successful party’s costs.

 For a comprehensive list of Canada's FIPAs, Ongoing FIPA Negotiations, and Recently Concluded FIPA Negotiations, please see the Negotiations and Agreements section.

 Are there any complementary instruments available to protect Canadian investors?